-The Executive Summary in the 2016 National Laboratory IPD Surveillance Report also contains the information that 70% of IPD cases reported in Canada caused by non-vaccine serotypes (NVT).
+The Executive Summary in the 2016 National Laboratory IPD Surveillance Report also contains the information that 70% of IPD cases reported in Canada are caused by vaccine serotypes (VT) and 30% are caused by non-vaccine serotypes (NVT).

 Table 3 below is from the 2016 report.
-Note the their values in the All Ages column (circled at the far • In the last years, we have witnessed a change in the right).
-This shows the 69%/31% breakdown of all VT (vaccine targeted serotypes) versus NVT (non-vaccine
+Note the 2 rows PPV23All and NVT (circled on the left) and their values in the All Ages column (circled at the far right).
+This shows the 69%/31% breakdown of all VT (vaccine targeted serotypes) versus NVT (non-vaccine serotypes).

-It also brings us to a major question regarding • PCV are highly effective, but some cases of vaccine failure herd immunity and distinguishing which vaccines are responsible for antigens that are targeting any particular serotype.
+It also brings us to a major question regarding herd immunity and distinguishing which vaccines are responsible for antigens that are targeting any particular serotype.
 The 2016 IPD Surveillance Report says in the Executive Summary:

-"Continued declines of PCV7 and PCV13 serotypes in seniors $\geq 65$ years of age, as well as lower case rates in this age group, indicate indirect reduction of disease most likely through herd immunity effects."
+"Continued declines of PCV7 and PCV13 serotypes in seniors ≥65 years of age, as well as lower case rates in this age group, indicate indirect reduction of disease most likely through herd immunity effects."

-There are a number of problems with this statement. disease, in order to better understand the mechanisms First, the "lower case rates" referred to are actually a reduction of 0.8 (less than one case per 100,000) for 60+ age group from 2014 to 2015 case rates.
-See Table I below from the 2016 report.
+There are a number of problems with this statement.
+First, the "lower case rates" referred to are actually a reduction of 0.8 (less than one case per 100,000) for 60+ age group from 2014 to 2015 case rates.
+See Table 1 below from the 2016 report.